jempe/jempe/README.md

 <a href="https://github.com/jempe/spy_camera">Spy Camera</a> A Go-based surveillance system that uses OpenCV and GoCV to turn your PC into a motion-detecting camera, saving videos locally when activity is detected.

 <a href="https://github.com/jempe/servedir">serveDir</a> A lightweight HTTP server for sharing static files seamlessly across devices on the same network.

+<a href="https://github.com/jempe/include_code">Include Code</a> is a Go library for seamlessly embedding the contents of one file into another at designated comment markers.

 **Web Development**